 Educators: Our primary mission is to support Maine educators and we encourage you to visit our training page to learn more about training and professional development opportunities offered through Maine Jump$tart.
 In Maine, personal finance and economics is required by the Maine Learning Standards and there are a number of schools in Maine that have established personal finance courses and graduation requirements.
 For more resources, visit the Maine Financial Education Clearinghouse or the National Jump$tart Clearinghouse.
 The National Jump$tart Coalition has also developed National Standards in K-12 Personal Finance Education.

 Policymakers: Integrating financial education throughout the K-12 experience is critical to ensuring the future success of Maine people, therefore, advocacy is an important part of our work.
-The CFPB recently published a guide for policymakers, Advancing K-12 Financial Education: A Guide for Policymakers and the National Jump$tart Coalition publishes annually their policy resource, Making the Case for Financial Literacy.
+The CFPB recently published a guide for policymakers, Advancing K-12 Financial Education: A Guide for Policymakers.

 Parents: Begin teaching your child about personal finance at a young age and continually reinforce these skills.
 Contact your child’s school to learn about financial education offerings at their schools.
 Check out these links or the Clearinghouse for more ideas on teaching your child about personal finance.